pu2clr/SI4735/examples/SI47XX_ATS20_ATS20+/README.md

 ### SWITCHING THE STEP FREQUENCY

 Press the __STEP__  push button and rotate the  encoder.
 Press the button again to disable the command or wait for 4s;
+It you are using SSB and BFO is enabled, this button will change the BFO frequency step (10 or 25 Hz).

 ### SWITCHING THE MODE AM, LSB AND USB